5T33Z0/OC-Little-Translated/Content/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 ---

-## Preparations
+## 1. Identify the used firmware

 To build slimmed-down, tailor-made versions of **AirportItlwm**, **Itlwm**, and **IntelBluetoothFirmware** for your Intel Wi-Fi/Bluetooth card, you first need to identify the firmware files required by your hardware.
-Once identified, you can remove all unused firmware files from the source code before compiling the kexts.
+Once identified, remove all unused firmware files from the source code before compiling the kexts.

 > [!NOTE]
 >
 > The screenshots in this guide use the firmware files required by an **Intel AC 9560** Wi-Fi/Bluetooth card.
 If you have a different Intel card, use the firmware files corresponding to your model instead.

-### Identifying the used Wi-Fi Firmware
+### 1.1 Identify Your Wi-Fi Firmware
 - Run [**IORegistryExplorer**](https://github.com/utopia-team/IORegistryExplorer/releases)
 - If you are using `AirportItlwm.kext`, search for `Airport`
 - Take note of the entry for `IOModel` ("iwm-…"):<br>![Airport](https://github.com/user-attachments/assets/53c10e65-cf57-495a-af53-55862480a9d6)